marii9/mini-project-testing/README.md

 ## Questions

-If you have any questions, you can reach me at my GitHub profile: [marii9](https://github.com/marii9)
+If you have any questions, you can us at our GitHub profile:

-You can also email me at: shemarlion@gmail.com
+You can also email us at: